 To ensure that this project does not promote or aggravate an existing off-site erosion, siltation, or drainage problem, erosion best management practices (BMP's) are to be implemented on this site.
-The BMP's that have been chosen for this site are silt fence, rock ditch check and sediment trap.
-Due to the clearing of this site in the manner as shown by the grading plan, it is expected that additional silt laden runoff will be generated.
-To ensure proper containment of said silt laden runoff, silt fence, rock ditch check and sediment trap will be utilized to filter the runoff prior to it leaving the site.
+The BMP that has been chosen for this site is silt fence and inlet protection.
+Due to the land disturbance within the project scope, it is expected that silt laden runoff will be generated.
+To ensure proper containment of said silt laden runoff, silt fence and Gutterbuddy® will be utilized to filter the runoff prior entering the storm network.
 The above referenced erosion control devices are to be placed in areas of highly concentrated flows or sources of point flow and sheet flow.
-A construction entrance will also be used during construction to help prevent silt leaving the site on tires of construction vehicles.